LStepanek/LStepanek/README.md

 #### 👋 Hello, I'm Lubomír!

 Welcome to my GitHub profile!
-I am a **statistician**, **assistant professor**, and **postdoctoral fellow** affiliated with the following institutions:
+I am a **statistician**, **assistant professor**, and **postdoctoral fellow** affiliated with the following institutions,

-- [Institute of Biophysics and Informatics](https://is.cuni.cz/webapps/whois2/osoba/1121663932437885/?lang=en), First Faculty of Medicine, **Charles University**
+- [Institute of Biophysics and Informatics](https://is.cuni.cz/webapps/whois2/osoba/1121663932437885/?lang=en), First Faculty of Medicine, **Charles University**,
-- [Department of Statistics and Probability](https://kstp.vse.cz/english/about-the-department/members-of-the-department/), Faculty of Informatics and Statistics, **Prague University of Economics and Business**
+- [Department of Statistics and Probability](https://kstp.vse.cz/english/about-the-department/members-of-the-department/), Faculty of Informatics and Statistics, **Prague University of Economics and Business**,
-- [Department of Statistical Modelling](https://www.cs.cas.cz/staff/stepanek/en), Institute of Computer Science, **Czech Academy of Sciences**
+- [Department of Statistical Modelling](https://www.cs.cas.cz/staff/stepanek/en), Institute of Computer Science, **Czech Academy of Sciences**.

 I am passionate about **statistics**, **machine learning**, and their applications in **biostatistics**.
 My areas of expertise include **robust statistics**, **survival analysis**, and other methods critical to **clinical** and **biomedical research**.